Astable multivibrator using NAND gates

 The smaller the value of capacitors the higher the oscillation frequency, because a capacitor with a low capacitance charges faster than one with a higher value.

-Take into account that, if this circuit oscillates at a very high frequency, you may not be able to see the effect they have on the LEDs.
+Note that if this circuit oscillates at a very high frequency, you may not be able to see the effect it has on the LEDs.

 Resistors in series with the two LEDs is necessary to limit the current passing through them and to compensate for the voltage difference between the LED and the 5V source.
 It is not necessary to use a resistor for each LED because when the circuit is running, there is only one LED on at a time.

-Note: Because the 7400 integrated circuit has 4 2-input NAND gates, two astable oscillators can be implemented simultaneously.
-These oscillators can have the same frequency or different frequencies.
+Note: Because the 7400 IC has 4 2-input NAND gates, two astable oscillators can be implemented at the same time.
+These oscillators can have the same or different frequencies.

 List of components for the Astable Multivibrator using NAND Gates Circuit